-However, there are often contradicting theories on what the actual best practices are, or what the term itself really means.
-In truth, “best practice” has become an overused label, describing a business practice that leaders consider to be “best”, mostly in comparison to what is currently or previously in use.
-Unfortunately, this perspective may not result in the best outcome for the business for various internal and external factors.
-A typical example is when a smaller firm implements the “best practice” used by a Fortune 100 and realizes that it has little impact on their businesses.
+In any case, there are regularly negating speculations on what the real accepted procedures are, or what the term itself truly implies.
+In truth, “best practice” has become an abused mark, portraying a business practice that pioneers consider to be “ideal”, generally in contrast with what is presently or already being used.
+Sadly, this point of view may not bring about the best result for the business for different inward and outside components.
+A regular model is a point at which a more modest firm executes the “best practice” utilized by a Fortune 100 and understands that it has little effect on their organizations.

 There is no one “best practice”.
 What applies to one company, may not hold for another.
 What applies to one team, may not apply to the next.
 As such, every team has its own best practices, guidelines and process flows designed specifically for their circumstances, their business needs, culture, processes and company mission.
 Unfortunately, it is hard to find a